zakariahka/the-human-model/README.md

 - Optional relationships are represented by nullable foreign keys
 - One-time events (like death) are enforced with **0..1 semantics** using primary keys

-The goal is **correctness, clarity, and extensibility** — not convenience.
+The goal is **correctness, clarity, and extensibility** NOT convenience.

 ---